-Learn how to substantially save on your grocery bills.
+Learn how to substantially save money on your grocery bills.

 25% Savings.
 Do not buy your toiletries at grocery stores

 On average, studies show that grocery stores mark up toiletries 25 percent or more when compared to discount drug stores or big box retailers.
 It is also worth taking a quick trip into Wal-Mart or your favorite discount drug store to pay for your toiletry needs.
+Or shop at a dollar store.
 In addition to that, many national drug stores continue to offer great customer loyalty programs which can include rebate checks and savings for future purchases.

 40% Savings.
 Store brands - you need to try them, and you may like them